-Stephen Metcalf is Slate's critic-at-large and writes the "Dilettante" column.
+Stephen Metcalf is Slate's critic at large and writes the Dilettante column.
 He is working on a book about the 1980s.
 He lives in Brooklyn.

 Robert Neubecker graduated from Parsons School of Design and has worked as an illustrator for 30 years.
 He has drawn for nearly everything in print, notably the New York Times, Time, and Business Week.
 He is currently a regular contributor to Slate and has won many awards from American Illustration, Print, Communication Arts, and the Society of Illustrators.
 He’s the author of the Wow! children's books series.
 Robert lives in the Wasatch Mountains of Utah with his wife, Ruth, and their two daughters, Isabel and Josephine.

-Meghan O'Rourke is Slate's culture critic and an advisory editor (and was the magazine's culture editor from 2002-2006).
+Meghan O'Rourke is Slate's culture critic and an advisory editor (and was the magazine's culture editor from 2002-06).
 Before joining the magazine, she worked as an editor at The New Yorker.
 She is the author of Halflife, a book of poems, and her writing and poetry have appeared in Slate, The New Yorker, The Nation, the New Republic, the New York Times, Best American Poetry, and other publications.
 A graduate of Yale University, she holds an MFA in poetry from Warren Wilson College.
 She lives in Brooklyn, where she grew up.

 Charlie Powell has been contributing illustrations to Slate since 1996.
 He graduated from the California College of the Arts and has been an illustrator for 20 years.
 His work has appeared in many magazines and newspapers, including the New York Times, the Washington Post, BusinessWeek, Sports Illustrated, and Forbes.
 He recently illustrated a book for Scholastic, published in 2007.
 He lives in the mountains near Santa Cruz, Calif., with his wife, Jessica; daughter, Corrina; and son, Owen.

 Hanna Rosin is a founding editor of Slate's DoubleX.
 She splits her time writing longer stories for the Atlantic and shorter ones for Slate.
 She got her start in journalism at the New Republic writing contrarian essays and more recently worked at the Washington Post, doing straight reporting, mostly on politics and religion.
 She has written for The New Yorker, the New York Times, and GQ, and appeared on The Daily Show with Jon Stewart and The Colbert Report.
 She was born in Israel, grew up in Queens, N.Y., and went to Stanford University.
 She now lives in Washington, D.C., with her husband, Slate Editor David Plotz, and their three children.
-She is the author of God's Harvard: A Christian College on a Mission To Save the Nation, and she is currently working on a book based on her recent Atlantic story, "The End of Men."
+She is the author of God's Harvard: A Christian College on a Mission To Save the Nation and The End of Men.

 William Saletan is Slate's national correspondent.
 He writes about science, technology, politics, and society.
 He is the author of Bearing Right: How Conservatives Won the Abortion War, which argues that pro-choice and pro-life activists have lost the abortion debate to a third constituency: libertarian conservatives.

-Chris Schieffer is the Slate Group's project manager.
+Chris Schieffer is The Slate Group's project manager.
 He manages the requirements gathering process and implementation of all software development-impacting projects on Slate and The Root.
 Before joining The Slate Group, he was a project manager at Symantec.
 Originally from Delaware, he graduated from American University and currently lives in Washington, D.C.

 Vivian Selbo is the design director of Slate.
 Before joining Slate, she was an independent website developer, creating sites and Web works for clients such as MoMA, SFMoMA, the Walker Art Center, Cal Art's Center for Integrated Media, the Visual Arts Dept. at UCSD, PBS/POV, Visual Understanding in Education, and Eyebeam, among others.
 She began working online as the interface director of the multiple-award-winning site adaweb.com, now part of the Walker Art Center's permanent collection.
 Her art work is included in the collections of the Walker Art Center and SFMoMA.
 She has taught at the School of Visual Arts, the Banff Center for the Arts, and at New York University.
 She is a graduate of the University of Wisconsin, Madison, and the Whitney Museum of American Art Independent Study Program.